Rataje nad Sázavou

 Rataje nad Sázavou (Rattay, Ratais an der Sasau) is a market town in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
-It has about 500 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It has about 600 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The villages of Malovidy and Mirošovice are administrative parts of Rataje nad Sázavou.
+Rataje nad Sázavou consists of three municipal parts (in brackets population according to the 2021 census):